nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Database types that are supported for installation.

 Available:
-	- sqlite (SQLite3 - Community Edition Only)
+	- sqlite (SQLite3 - Not in Enterprise Edition)
 	- mysql (MySQL)
 	- pgsql (PostgreSQL)
 	- oci (Oracle - Enterprise Edition Only)